adeoladev/youtube-linkplayer/README.md

 <img src="https://raw.githubusercontent.com/adeoladev/youtube-everywhere/main/images/toggle.png" width="100">

 # YouTube Link-Player
-This script allows you to open any YouTube hyperlink as an embedded video.
+This browser extension allows you to open any YouTube hyperlink as an embedded video.
 Which saves you the hassle of opening new tabs to watch a shared video, or having to keep leaving and returning to the comment section when clicking on timestamps.

 ## Install
 Firefox: